A Modern Theory of Cross-Validation through the Lens of Stability

 \subsection{Concentration of CV Risk Estimate}

-\Cref{thm:bousquet-consistency} gives a general consistency result of the LOO-CV risk estimates.
-In this subsection we study the concentration bound for such estimates.
+\Cref{thm:bousquet-consistency} gives a general consistency result for the LOO-CV risk estimates.
+In this subsection, we study the concentration bounds for such estimates.
 The main challenge is that many mean-zero terms that disappear under expectation or are combined in the proof of \Cref{thm:bousquet-consistency}, such as those in \eqref{eq:loo-risk-expansion1} and \eqref{eq:loo-risk-expansion2}, have complicated correlations that contribute to the random fluctuation of $\hat R_{\cv,n,n}$ around $R(\D_n)$.
-Therefore, we will need stronger stability conditions to establish exponential concentration of CV risk estimates.
+Therefore, we will need stronger stability conditions to establish exponential concentration inequalities for CV risk estimates.

-The starting point is the following well-known result of bounded difference concentration. \begin{theorem}[McDiarmid's Inequality] For any function $h$ that maps $\D_n$ to a real number, if there exists constants $c_1,...,c_n$ such that $|\nabla_i h|\le c_i$ almost surely for each $i\in[n]$, then
+The starting point is the following well-known bounded-difference concentration result. \begin{theorem}[McDiarmid's Inequality] For any function $h$ that maps $\D_n$ to a real number, if there exist constants $c_1,...,c_n$ such that $|\nabla_i h|\le c_i$ almost surely for each $i\in[n]$, then

 for all $t>0$. \end{theorem}